honeydipper/honeydipper-sphinx/source/docs/configuration.md

 ## Data Set

 `DataSet` is the building block of Honeydipper config.
 Every configuration file contains a `DataSet`.
 Once all files are loaded, all the
-`DataSet` will be merged a final `DataSet`.
+`DataSet` will be merged into a final `DataSet`.
 A `DataSet` is made up with one or more sections listed below.

 ```go
 // DataSet is a subset of configuration that can be assembled to the complete final configuration.